neilthomass/Inte/README.md

 **Use when:** You want AI assistants to access integration data, you're building automated tools, or you need programmatic access to integration snippets.

-1. **Start the MCP server**
+**Start the MCP server**
    ```bash
    node build/index.js
    ```
+OR

-2. **Connect your MCP-enabled tool**
+**Connect your MCP-enabled tool**
-   The server will be available for MCP protocol connections following is how to use in config json, make sure to use absolute path
+   The server will be available for MCP protocol connections following is how to use the config json for claude and cursor.
+Make sure to use absolute path.
    ```json
     {
     "mcpServers": {